genesisphillips/GUIballs/README.md

 # GUIballs
-Simple, animated balls using JAVA in eclipse
+Simple 2D balls using JAVA in eclipse
 Can control speed
 Java Fx